 The default preset brushes and any brushes you create or import into Photoshop are separated into folders.
 You can navigate through the folders to choose the brush tip you need for your project.

-First, I draw a line behind the subject using the Hard Round brush.
-The hard brush has well-defined edges and is best when you need solid and obvious brush strokes.
+• The hard brush has well-defined edges and is best when you need solid and obvious brush strokes.

-Then, I can draw another line after switching to the Soft Round brush.
-This brush creates a feathered line and is an excellent brush tip when working with layer masks.
+• The soft brush creates a feathered line and is an excellent brush tip when working with layer masks.
 The soft brushes blend colors and masks well.

 2. Brush Size